vic-ma/howtodismantle.github.io/_posts/2025-02-21-DIY-Guide-Transform-Your-Peakboard-Box-into-an-MQTT-Server .md

 ![image](/assets/2025-02-21/020.png)

 The server needs a start command to open the endpoint for external connections.
 That's why we set up a timer that runs once.
-This timer event calls the `Start` function of the MQTT Server data source.
+This timer event calls the `start` function of the MQTT Server data source.

 ![image](/assets/2025-02-21/030.png)

 When Peakboard attempts to open a TCP/IP port to the outside world for the first time, it will trigger the Windows firewall.
-So, you need to allow Peakboard to access to open the port through the Windows Defender pop up:
+So, you need to allow Peakboard to open the port:

 ![image](/assets/2025-02-21/040.png)

 ## Configure a button to send MQTT messages

-For our example MQTT-enabled sensor, we use a Shelly button.
-In [this article](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) we discuss how to set up and use this kind of button.
+For our example MQTT-enabled sensor, we use a [Shelly button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html).
 Each time the button is pressed, a JSON string is sent to the dedicated MQTT broker.
 In our example, the MQTT broker is the Peakboard Box.
-So, we put the IP address of the box in the corresponding field of the Shelly button web configuration.
+So, we put the IP address of the Box in the **Server** field of the Shelly button web configuration.

 ![image](/assets/2025-02-21/050.png)